marcoreps/lumos_RE/README.md

   - Analyze generated gcodes and complete the [dictionary](docs/gcode-dictionary.md)
   - Identify what can do / query during processing
   - Find out if there is a machine family that speaks a similar language, maybe we can gcode generation in meerk40t with lowish effort?
+  - There should be a query that verifies whether the UV source is ready to pew pew

 - [ ] **Camera**
   - Document the camera API and available controls